dougeby/IntuneDocs/intune/developer/app-sdk-android.md

     MAMPolicyManager.getPolicy(currentActivity).getIsSaveToLocationAllowed(contentURI);
     ```

-    or if there is no associated activity
+    or if there is no associated activity:

     ```java
     MAMPolicyManager.getPolicy().getIsSaveToLocationAllowed(contentURI);